pagopa-archive/io-infrastructure-post-config/pagopa-proxy/README.md

 * Provide TLS 1.2 authentication and encryption services for the communications with PagoPA

+## Installation

+*pagopa-proxy* is a quite articulated piece of software, which needs to be deployed in a very specific way.

+Each environment (i.e. dev, prod) needs two versions of pagopa-proxy: one to communicate with the PagoPA test environment; one to communicate with the PagoPA production environment.

+### Installation: step-by-step

+Following steps are needed, in order to deploy *pagopa-proxy*:

+* **Import IO TLS certificates in PEM format into the Azure Keyvault**, using the Azure GUI.
+The certificate and the key must be places one after the other, in PEM format in the same file.
+Refer to the overview section above for the name of the secret.

+The IO private/public certificates secret name is automatically derived from the chart, using  use the following format: *Values.pagopaProxy.secrets.azureSecretNamePrefix*-*pagopa-io-certs*

+* **Import the PagoPA CA chain certificate into the Azure Keyvault** as a unique Keyvault *secret* (not as a certificate!).
+The secret consists of a multi-line text, but it's saved in Vault as a one-line string.
+For this reason, it can be either:

+  * input directly from the GUI, if correctly placed before in a text editor on a single line, and after adding `\n` at the end of each line.

+  * Imported using the *az CLI tool* with the following command:
+    ```shell
+    az keyvault secret set --vault-name YOUR_KEYVAULT_NAME --name AZURE_SECRET_NAME --file CA_CHAIN_FILE_NAME
+    ```
+    The commands automatically formats the file and stores it in the Azure Keyvault.

+The PagoPA CA chain certificate secret name is automatically derived from the chart, using  use the following format: * For : *Values.pagopaProxy.secrets.azureSecretNamePrefix*-*pagopa-ca-chain-certs*

+* **Create all other secrets**: read the overview paragraph above to know the secrets needed and their names.
+Then create them in the Azure Keyvault from the GUI.

+The other secret names are derived from the values specified in the chart variables, and are in the following format: *Values.pagopaProxy.secrets.azureSecretNamePrefix*-*Values.pagopaProxy.secrets.azureSecretNameSuffix*

+* **Install the chart**

+The chart needs a specific name, depending on its function:

+* to reach PagoPA test environments: *pagopa-proxy-test*

+* to reach PagoPA production environments: *pagopa-proxy*

+These are the procedures to install the chart:

+* dev / pagopa-test: `helm install -n pagopa-proxy-test pagopa-proxy`

+* dev / pagopa-prod: `helm install -f configs/pagopa-proxy-prod.yaml -n pagopa-proxy pagopa-proxy`

+* prod / pagopa-test: `helm install -f configs/prod.yaml -n pagopa-proxy-test pagopa-proxy`

+* prod / pagopa-prod: `helm install -f configs/pagopa-proxy-prod.yaml -f configs/prod.yaml -n pagopa-proxy pagopa-proxy`

 ## Kubernetes package composition

 The PagoPA proxy application is distributed as a helm-chart, which installs a Kubernetes service to get calls from the other IO services, an ingress to expose its SOAP interface to PagoPA, and Kubernetes POD made of two containers: